kjergens/SecretDecoder/README.md

 6. "yy" was appended to the end of every word.

 Write a Java program to decode the secret messages.
+Hint: Use the <a href="RegularExpressions.pdf">Regular Expressions cheat sheet</a>.